prakashadarsh777/MLSAKIET_DA_INTERNSHIP/README.md

 - [Pull Request Requirements](#pull-request-requirements)
 - [Contact Information](#contact-information)

-## Introduction to Git
+## Introduction to Git 🐙

 Git is a distributed version control system that helps developers collaborate on projects efficiently.
 It tracks changes in source code during software development, enabling multiple developers to work on a project simultaneously.
-GitHub is a cloud-based hosting service for Git repositories, providing tools for collaborative development, version control, and project management.
+GitHub 🐙 is a cloud-based hosting service for Git repositories, providing tools for collaborative development, version control, and project management.

-## Objectives
+## Objectives 🎯
 - **Practical Skills:** Equip students with hands-on experience in using advanced data analysis tools and software.
 - **Problem-Solving:** Enhance students' problem-solving abilities and technical expertise in data analysis.
-- **Competitive Readiness:** Prepare students for competitive scenarios in the tech industry.
-- **Technological Understanding:** Foster a deep understanding of the latest data analysis technologies and their applications.
-- **Git/GitHub Proficiency:** Teach students how to control their repository and work in collaborations using Git/GitHub.
-- **Version Control Management:** Enable students to make pull requests and manage version control effectively.
-- **Project Development Workflow:** Ensure students learn the complete workflow of data analysis project development and management.
-- **Hands-On Experience:** Provide hands-on experience through multiple projects.
-- **Process Understanding:** Offer a complete understanding of the data analysis tools and software process and its practical applications.

 ## Rules and Regulations
 - **Eligibility:** Open to all first-year and second-year students of KIET Group of Institutions.
 - **Attendance:** Students must attend all scheduled sessions and complete all assigned tasks.